Riders stranded in theme park power cut

 One visitor tweeted that people were being rescued and added: "I'm never going to a theme park again."

-And Melissa Neilon also posted to say that there was "no communication from staff about what happening".
+Melissa Neilon also posted to say that there was "no communication from staff about what happening".

-The theme park said every ride has a platform next to it so all guests would have been helped on to that and then would have been able to walk down stairs.
+The theme park said every ride has a platform next to it so all visitors would have been helped on to that and then would have been able to walk down stairs.

 "We got all our guests down within half an hour," the spokeswoman said.